get10acious/rops_h1_poc_analytics/docs/MCP_INTEGRATION_GUIDE.md

 # MCP Integration Guide

-This guide provides comprehensive instructions for setting up and using Model Context Protocol (MCP) servers in the RewardOps Analytics POC project.
+This guide provides comprehensive instructions for setting up and using Model Context Protocol (MCP) servers in the LoyaltyAnalytics POC project.

 ## 🎯 Overview